amylmiller7/XML/README_XML.md

 To view the project, do one of the following:
  * Download method:
-    1. Download the following files:
+    1. Download the files.
-       * OngoingEducation.css
-       * OngoingEducation.xml
-       * OngoingEducation.xsl
-       * OngoingEducation1.xsd
-       * sorttable.js
-    2. Open the XML file (OngoingEducation.xml) in Firefox.
+    2. Open the XML file in Firefox.
    **Note:** Due to security issues, only Firefox renders local XML files.
  * Copy URL method:
    1. Open the HTML file in GitHub.